anuraj26/my_portfolio/README.md

-# HKflix — Netflix-style AI/NLP Portfolio
+# AnurajFlix — Netflix-style AI/NLP Portfolio

 A minimal Next.js (App Router) + Tailwind project that presents an AI/NLP portfolio in a Netflix-like UI.